Here Are Hip-Hop Artists Who Embrace Being Gay, Lesbian or Bisexual

-It’s no secret that there’s been a longstanding stigma when it comes to homosexuality in hip-hop.
-Some artists have even had their rap careers tarnished by rumors that they were interested in someone of the same sex.
-But as a new generation of hip-hop consumers emerge, the culture is proving to be more openminded than ever before.
+It's no secret that there's been a longstanding stigma when it comes to homosexuality in hip-hop.
+Some artists have even had their rap careers tarnished by rumors that they were connected to someone of the same sex.
+As a new generation of hip-hop consumers emerge and artists are living in their truth when it comes to their sexuality, the culture is proving to be more open-minded than ever before.

 One of the biggest examples of hip-hop's growth when it comes to LGBTQ+ acceptance is Lil Nas X. The Georgia-bred artist had the biggest song on the planet when he came out on the last day of Pride Month in June of 2019.
 Since then, the "Old Town Road" rhymer has continued to wave the flag for rappers in the queer community, helping push the movement further into the mainstream.

 Young M.A has been forthright about her sexual orientation from the jump, speaking freely about her sexual preferences often in her music.
 She's even embraced it on a new level, having come out with a line of sex toys called Play NYCe in 2020.